Share your love

 Secure Nginx Web Server Let’s Encrypt on Debian 12

-In this guide, we want to teach you to Secure your Nginx Web Server with Let’s Encrypt on Debian 12 Bookworm.
+In this guide, we want to teach you how to Secure Nginx Web Server Let’s Encrypt on Debian 12 Bookworm.
 Let’s Encrypt is a certificate authority that provides SSL/TLS certificates.
 You can use certbot to generate SSL certificates for your Nginx web server on Debian 12.
+Now follow the steps below on the Orcacore website to Secure Nginx Web Server Let’s Encrypt on Debian 12.

 You must have access to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow this guide on Initial Server Setup with Debian 12 Bookworm.